4 Tips for Caring for Injured Quail

 Why is my quail not moving?
 Quail that are weak or ill will conserve their energy and huddle into the corner of the pen.
 This is known as lethargy and is a common symptom for a variety of health issues.

 Why is my quail laying on its side?
-Quail look dead when they sleep.
+Quail look like they have passed away when they sleep.
 It starts from the moment they hatch and they continue it throughout their life.

 More About Quail on Your Homestead